pmoorman/growthcasts/_slides/slide1.md

 position: CEO/Founder at Peg.co
 ---

-{: .c--black}
+{: .h3 .c--black .t--bold}
-**It's incredible how Pieter was able to give us a new sense of focus and clarity in hof we executed our customer acquisition strategies.**
+It's incredible how Pieter was able to give us a new sense of focus and clarity in hof we executed our customer acquisition strategies.

-{: .c--black}
+{: .h3 .c--black .t--bold}
-**Wholehartedly endorse his work!**
+Wholehartedly endorse his work!